LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/photosharing.md

 indicator: messaging
 ---

-Version 3.9 of the Mobile Messaging SDK added the ability for agents to share photos and files with consumers.
-The feature allows agents or bots within LiveEngage to send images and files to consumers within a conversation.
-Once sent, the consumer can tap the thumbnail to view it or share it through the default app on the device.
+Version 3.9 of the Mobile Messaging SDK added the ability for agents or bots within LiveEngage to share photos and files with consumers.
+Once sent, the consumer gets a notification only if push notifications are enabled.

-With version 3.9, agents can share a reference photo or photos of any product to visually guide consumers with product awareness, steps on how to use the product, or review comments of a product.
-Agents can also share detailed information with the consumer, such as mortgage documents or a product catalog.
-If an agent resolves a conversation, they can resume it by sharing a photo or file.
-For the consumer, they can return to a resolved conversation to view the files, as long as the files are part of the conversation history.

-When an agent sends a photo or file to the consumer, they get a notification only if push notifications are enabled.
 Otherwise, when the consumer returns to the conversation, the download icon appears in the unread message area of the conversation.
+The consumer can tap the thumbnail to view it or share it through the default app on the device.

+Agents can share:

+- A reference photo or photos of any product to visually guide consumers with product awareness, steps on how to use the product, or review comments of a product.
+The consumer can tap it to view it full screen, which shows a share, action, and back options.

-After the consumer downloads the file, they can tap it to view it full screen, which shows a share, action, and back buttons.
+- Detailed documents or files to provide the consumer with more information, such as mortgage documents or a product catalog.
+After the consumer downloads the file, they can tap it to view it full screen, which shows a share and action options.

-### Prerequisites
+- A photo or file in a resolved conversation to resume the conversation with the consumer.

+{:.important}
+Consumers cannot download images, but they can download files through the picker application to a location on their device (internal or external).

 ### Supported file formats